-Left click on the Virtual network section, and then on the right select the virtual network you are using for your PORTrockIT.

-Left click on the Subnet section and select the subnet your PORTrockIT is using.
+Left click on the Virtual network list, and then select the virtual network you are using for your PORTrockIT.
+Left click on the Subnet list and select the subnet your PORTrockIT is using.

 Left click on OK at the bottom to proceed.